 A true NFL aficionado will never object or comment on the fact that the players are either standing still or sitting down for a significant portion of a game.
 This is due to the importance of strategy, clock-management and player specialisation.

-A true NFL aficionado knows coaches need time to survey the board in these chess games on turf, so it’s vital you take the point-of-view that these seemingly interminable breaks in play are integral to the sport.
+A true NFL aficionado also knows that coaches need time to survey the board in these chess games on turf, so it’s vital you take the point-of-view that these seemingly interminable breaks in play are integral to the sport.
 Don’t mention things like shortening the play-clock or refer to the fact the teams are split into a defensive and offensive group.
-This is a surefire way to earn scorn, piss off the bearded fat lads in oversize shirts and expose your deep lack of knowledge of the game.
+This is a surefire way to earn scorn, piss off the neckbeards and expose your deep lack of knowledge of the game.

 Don’t bemoan the lack of action, embrace it.
 If needs be, use the vast amounts of downtime to have a glance through Twitter and check what people with more NFL expertise than you are saying – and then parrot it incessantly to anyone who’ll listen.

 It’s important to demonstrate knowledge of the two head coaches

 Remember: Kyle Shanahan is the talented young tyro; Andy Reid is the wily old fox (don’t even consider mentioning the former Ireland midfielder; a true NFLer has no idea who he is).
 Think of Shanahan as an Eddie Howe-type character who has also benefitted from a healthy dose of nepotism and privilege, while Reid is a bit like Maurizio Sarri without the nicotine.

 If you’re at a loss at any point, just blurt out something along the lines of, “Wow, this really is an absorbing clash between two coaches in very contrasting stages of their careers.”